AbhinavThukral97/LinearSVMClassification/README.md

 If this new cost function is minimized, it ensures that z > 1 for y = 1 and z < -1 for y = 0, as opposed to the previous case.
 Hence, it adds margin of 1 to our predictions, resulting in a better decision boundary/hyperplane.

+Maximising margins is the main intution behind the functioning of support vector machines.

 ### Analysis of the algorithm (Report)

 * Model used:  Linear SVM using Gradient Descent